nilesh-mukherji/object_detection_realtime/README.md

-# Real-Time Object Detection using YOLOv10
+# Real-Time Object Detection with YOLO and Android Integration

 ## Overview
-This project implements a real-time object detection system using YOLOv10.
-Designed as part of the IE Deep Learning initiative, the system processes video streams and images to detect objects with high accuracy and speed.
+This project implements a complete solution for real-time object detection.
+It includes:
+- A deep learning component using YOLO for training, validation, and TF Lite export.
+- An Android application that integrates the exported TF Lite model for on-device inference.

+## Deep Learning Model Training & TF Lite Export
+- Train your custom YOLO model using the provided notebooks.
+- Export the trained model to TensorFlow Lite format.
+- Review the `train_export_yolov8_model.ipynb` and `Deep_Learning_Project.ipynb` notebooks for detailed instructions.
+- Use the exported `.tflite` model along with its labels in the Android app.

 ## Features
 - Real-time object detection on live video feeds.